mdn/webextensions-examples/dnr-redirect-url/README.md

 # What it shows

-- how to use the declarativeNetRequest API through the `declarative_net_request` manifest key.
+This extension shows how to:

-- using the `permissions.contains` API to check whether an extension is granted host permissions.
+- use the declarativeNetRequest API through the `declarative_net_request` manifest key.
-- using the `permissions.request` API to request host permissions, from the `action` popup panel.
+- use the `permissions.contains` API to check whether an extension is granted host permissions.
-- how to redirect requests to a another website.
+- use the `permissions.request` API to request host permissions from the `action` popup panel.
-- how to redirect requests to a page packaged with the extension, and also listed in `web_accessible_resources`.
+- redirect requests to another website.
-- how to redirect requests and transform the URL with the `transform` and `queryTransform` options.
+- redirect requests to a page packaged in the extension and listed in `web_accessible_resources`.
-- how to redirect a URL matched by a regular expression in `regexFilter` and a generated redirect target in `regexSubstitution`.
+- redirect requests and transform the URL with the `transform` and `queryTransform` options.
-- how to use "priority" to specify the highest-priority rule that should match when multiple rule conditions are matched for a given request.
+- redirect a URL matching a regular expression in `regexFilter` and generate a redirect target in `regexSubstitution`.
-- manifest.json specifies the "declarativeNetRequestWithHostAccess" permission,
+- use "priority" to specify the rule to action when multiple rule conditions are matched to a request.
-  which does not have a separate permission warning.
-In contrast, the "declarativeNetRequest" permission has the same effect, but has the "Block content on any page" permission warning.
+- specify the "declarativeNetRequestWithHostAccess" permission in the manifest.json, which does not trigger a permission warning.
+(Compared to the"declarativeNetRequest" permission, which has the same effect but displays the "Block content on any page" permission warning.)

 ## Comparison with Manifest Version 2